 It is a disturbing feeling the first signs that your memory is going.
-If you have a family you dread the impact it can have on them.
+You dread the impact it can have on your family.
 If you are alone the potential for horror does not bear thinking about.
-Yes, a healthy brain matters!
+Yes, healthy brain matters!
 You cannot replace it.
 This article suggests how you can improve your memory.

 Five Memory Loss Myths

 First, let’s look at five common myths about memory loss that need to be dispelled quickly:

-- You are too young to lose your memory: It is true that more people suffer with memory loss when they are over 40, but memory loss occurs in many people as young as 25 years old.
+- You are too young to lose your memory: It’s true that more people suffer from memory loss when they are over 40, but memory loss occurs in many people as young as 25 years old.

-- You are too bright to loss your memory: Absolutely not!
+- You are too bright to lose your memory: Absolutely not!
 Studies have shown that intelligent people not only can have memory loss but are 39% more likely to have a stroke.